 We suspect a navicular stress fracture if there is tenderness in the body of the navicular bone.
 In 80% of cases, people are tender at the ‘N’ spot.
 Sometimes, there is stiffness in the ankle and mild focal swelling in the mid-foot.

 Usually, X-rays do not detect navicular stress fractures.
 Often, we need an MRI scan to see swelling and a break in the navicular bone.
-A CT scan is helpful to define the fracture a bit more, including whether it has the potential to heal or needs surgery.
+A CT scan is helpful to grade the fracture (1-3 grades), including whether it has the potential to heal or needs surgery.
 Sclerosis at the fracture sites signifies poor healing potential.
 Also, repeat CT can be used to monitor healing.

 Treatment of a navicular stress fracture